Child and youth

 The Impara program is designed to engage with Aboriginal and Torres Strait Islander young people in the Meadowbrook and Beaudesert region in a culturally appropriate way.
 The program has a primary focus on social and emotional wellbeing activities that is inclusive of group facilitation and/or individual support.
 The program is built on partnerships established with local community Elders and services.

-The Redland Youth Intensive Support Program
+The Redlands Youth Intensive Support Program

-The Redland Youth Intensive Support Program is delivered by Aftercare and provides intensive, age-appropriate treatment and interventions to children and young people aged between 8–25 years old with, or at risk of, severe and complex mental health issues.
+The Redlands Youth Intensive Support Program is delivered by Aftercare and provides intensive, age-appropriate treatment and interventions to children and young people aged between 8–25 years old with, or at risk of, severe and complex mental health issues.

 The service focuses on hard to reach populations and provides clinical support (including Consultant Psychiatrist and Psychiatric Registrar), family focused interventions, and group programs.
 Assertive mobile outreach and onsite services are available to improve access.